Faculty

 Subjects: Practical Theology, Church History

 After graduating from GWC, Thapelo served as a campus director with The Bible Talks student ministry at the University of KwaZulu Natal for 9 years.
 He also served as an assistant minister at Christ Church Glenwood (REACH SA) in KwaZulu Natal, Durban.
 Thapelo’s MTh dissertation focused on the relationship between John Calvin’s theology and his pastoral ministry.
-He’s currently completing his PhD thesis on the role of the Holy Spirit in church unity in Calvin’s reply to Sadoleto.
+His PhD thesis was on the role of the Holy Spirit in church unity in Calvin’s reply to Sadoleto.

 Dr Nathan Lovell